 Yet asking for a raise or writing a salary increment letter is scary for a lot of people.
 They’re afraid of making their bosses uncomfortable or outshining their fellow employees.
-But the truth is, you won’t be satisfied if you aren’t paid what you’re worth and don’t ask for a raise when you’re owed one.
+But the truth is, you’ll feel dissatisfied if you’re not paid right, and this can affect your mindset and overall performance at work.

 To that end, let’s go over some tips to help you ask for a raise or write a letter asking for an increase in your salary to your superiors.

 What is Salary Increment?

 A salary increment is synonymous with a salary increase.
 Usually expressed as a percentage of the employee’s current salary, it is added to the employee’s base salary.
 A salary decrease on the other hand is often referred to as a salary reduction or pay cut.

 In the case of a temporary pay increase, a portion of pay is provided as part of a temporary assignment and does not count towards the employee’s base salary.

 Customarily in Asia, companies discuss and examine salary increments or raise as part of the end-of-year performance review process or around the close of the fiscal year.
 If you’re looking to ask for a raise, you should take close note of these times and aim to start the conversation early, preferably prior to the actual performance review.
 More on the best times to ask for a salary increase below.